Simply LaKita

 Calories: 521kcalCarbohydrates: 78gProtein: 7gFat: 21gSaturated Fat: 12gPolyunsaturated Fat: 1gMonounsaturated Fat: 6gTrans Fat: 1gCholesterol: 121mgSodium: 185mgPotassium: 116mgFiber: 1gSugar: 58gVitamin A: 676IUVitamin C: 0.3mgCalcium: 68mgIron: 1mg

-Keyword 9 layer chocolate cake
+Keyword 9 layer chocolate cake, little layer chocolate cake

 Comments